johnprovazek/spotifycoasters/README.md

     }
     ```
 - Before running the setup script close out of Spotify on all applications such as desktop, phone, gaming consoles, etc. If the executable path is setup correctly and all other Spotify applications were closed it will set your device as the default playback device.
 If you weren't able to close out of Spotify on all your devices you will be able to set the default playback device manually later.
 - Run the script [setup.py](./scripts/setup.py).
 This script will do the heavy lifting of setting up your personal Spotify account to interact with your Spotify application.
-Shortly after running the script an Authentication link will open in your browser.
+Shortly after running the script an authentication link will open in your browser.
 When the link opens, login to Spotify if you haven't already.
 Hit agree to accept the terms.
 You will then be redirected to the redirect uri.
-If you used a local server as your redirect uri the rest of the script will automatically run and you won't need to do anything else.
+If you used a local server as your redirect uri the rest of the script will run to completion and will not need any input.
 You can close out of the redirect website.
 If you used another link as the redirect uri you will need to copy the code in the address bar of your browser.
 Copy the whole code after the "=" sign.
 Enter that code into the script at the prompt.
 - Once the script is complete look through the output for any errors and look through the [secrets.json](./data/secrets.json) file to verify all the fields are populated correctly.

 ### Common Errors